MacMannes/stackmob-docs/sdks/ios/guides/offline-sync.md

 ## Turning On/Off the Cache

 **The cache is turned off by default.** To turn on the cache, include `SM_CACHE_ENABLED = YES;` before you initialize the StackMob client and core data store.

+<p class="alert">We recommend turning the cache on, even if you don't plan on explicitly using it.
+All default cache settings direct saves and fetches to the network, but when faulted objects need to pull their values into memory, the cache provides a place to pull from without the need for additional network calls.</p>

 <!---
   ##########